Arts Education Programs for People with Disabilities

 Step by Step(Opens in a new window)8–early 20sDance

-Adaptive dance classes where students learn dance and movement
+Adaptive dance classes where participants learn dance and movement

 All instruction in person on our Boston campus

-ABLE Fest: Music Festival for Students with Disabilities12 and upMusicFour workshops focusing on different aspects of practice and performing, culminating in a music festival performance.
+ABLE Fest: Music Festival for Individuals with Disabilities12 and upMusicFour workshops focusing on different aspects of practice and performing, culminating in a music festival performance.

 Sensory-Friendly Performances(Opens in a new window)All agesMusic, Theater, DanceModified performances that are accessible to individuals with sensory challenges

-Please note that students must have a diagnosed disability in order to participate in our programs.
+Please note that individuals must have a diagnosed disability in order to participate in our programs.
 Review our other program policies.

 Watch the story of Theresa, a pianist who studies with Rachel Jayson in our private music lessons program: